mrjackyliang/discord-stonker-bot/README.md

 ### 15. Message Proxies
 Allows you to containerize third-party Discord bots away from the primary Discord server.
 Forward bot messages via webhooks.
 Designed for corporate environments and greatly enhances security measures.

-__NOTE:__ Replacements will expose the entire payload using regular expression.
+__Note:__ Replacements will expose the entire payload using regular expression.
 Please use with caution.

-__NOTE:__ Message edits and deletions will not be passed onto their offsets.
+__Note 2:__ Message edits and deletions will not be passed onto their offsets.

 | __Key__                                           | __Type__   | __Description__                                              | __Required__ | __Accepted Values__                                                                                                                                                                                                           |
 |---------------------------------------------------|------------|--------------------------------------------------------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|